cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 ```

-#### 7.2.2 Adding Data Source to Grafana
+#### 5.2.2 Adding Data Source to Grafana

-1. Get Grafana Secret Token
+1. Get the Secret Token

-    This is used so that Grafana can access the Prometheus Data Source.
+    This is the part where the workshop admin have enabled RBAC and shared the token with you so you can use it to set up Grafana, accessing the logs.

     ```
     export PROMETHEUS_TOKEN=$(oc get secret prometheus-token \